 The easiest and most direct way to get to Lincoln is by renting a car, although travelers should be wary of the high costs of gasoline that come along with driving in the UK.
 If you're looking to save money, the train and bus are much cheaper and you won't have to worry about the cost of a rental car or parking.
 However, it typically takes much longer, especially if you have to transfer.
 If your schedule is flexible, there are a couple of direct trains you can take from London, which are even quicker than driving.

-|How to Get to Lincoln
+|How to Get from London to Lincoln|

-Staying in Lincoln
+What to See in Lincoln

 Steeped in history, Lincoln has many well-preserved elements of the past worth seeing in person.
 The medieval quarter features a stunning cathedral and remains of the Roman Empire as well.
 Visitors up for a challenge may take satisfaction in conquering Steep Hill, a hill so appropriately named that there are handrails to help pedestrians get to the top.
 There is also a bus, if you'd rather save your energy.

 At the top of the hill, the Lincoln Cathedral is one of the city's proudest landmarks and until the 16th century, it was the only manmade structure in the world that was taller than the Pyramids of Giza.
 Don't forget to take time to explore the waterfront too, which sits on the Fossdyke Navigation, England's oldest navigable canal which was built by the Romans.
 This is the same canal you'll cross over if you arrive by car.